PARASAGITTAL MENINGIOMA PARAMEDIAN MENINGIOMA

 Tumor resection is carried out with magnification with the surgical microscope to allow elevation of the tumor away from the underlying brain following natural anatomical planes of dissection.
 This strategy avoids unnecessary trauma or damage to the brain tissue.
 The tumor is removed and dissected in a piecemeal fashion after breaking the tumor with an ultrasonic device which decreases the tumor pressure and facilitates its dissection.

 Opening of the superior sagittal sinus is necessary for the removal of tumors invading the sinus.
-This is followed by repairing the sinus.
+This is followed by repair of the sinus.
 Resection of the whole sinus is carried out when the sinus is completely obstructed pre-operatively.
 When there is an invasion of the overlying cranial bone the involved bone is removed and the cranial defect is repaired with a cranioplasty.
 Resection of the meningeal origin of the tumor is necessary to allow complete removal of the tumor.

 Prognosis